-The goal of the two year MSKCC Clinical Chemistry Fellowship Program is to prepare fellows to function as a laboratory director of a high complexity laboratory in a clinical, academic, or industrial environment.
-Fellows are expected to take the qualifying examinations administered by the ABCC upon completion of their fellowship.
+The goal of the two year Clinical Chemistry Fellowship Program is to prepare trainees to function as the director of a high complexity clinical laboratory.
+Fellows are expected to take the qualifying examinations administered by the ABCC prior to completion of their fellowship.

 The curriculum consists of two phases.
-Phase 1 consists of a 12 month series of rotations through clinical chemistry laboratories in the Department of Laboratory Medicine at MSKCC, the New York Poison Control Center, and Columbia University Medical Center.
-The duration of the rotations are between 1-4 weeks.
+Phase 1 consists of a 9 month series of 1-3 week rotations through clinical chemistry laboratories at MSKCC.
 Fellows may also be assigned short term development or quality projects during this time.
 Formal instruction in certain topics will be provided via lectures and didactic sessions.
-In Phase 2, fellows complete a translational research project.
+In Phase 2, fellows complete translational research projects.
 Fellows assume increasing responsibility in the laboratories where emphasis will be on projects as well as answering calls from the medical staff.
-Fellows will also serve as acting laboratory directors during their second year and assume responsibility for laboratory and patient issues under the supervision of an attending director.
+Fellows will also serve as acting laboratory directors during their second year and assume responsibility for laboratory and patient issues under faculty supervision.

 Applicants must have earned a PhD, MD, or DO (or equivalent) from an accredited university.
 Applicants should have successfully completed 30 semester hours (or equivalent) in undergraduate and/or graduate level chemistry or biochemistry at an accredited institution.
 Applicants are strongly encouraged to have gained exposure to a clinical laboratory and to have taken courses in human anatomy, physiology, and/or pathophysiology prior to application.